Water level monitoring solution for Blue Planet Ecosystems

 The company had been trialing an ultrasound sensor to monitor water levels in its prototype system, but ran into a couple of challenges.
 Ultrasound is unreliable due to the sound signal bouncing off the hard surfaces of the tank.
 But more problematic was the fact that the temperature of the tank is 28°, which proved too humid for the ultrasound sensor.
 Further research revealed that Terabee’s Evo Mini works in high temperatures, and trials on the current prototype have proved that our sensor can handle the humidity and delivers reliable output from a 3 cm range.

 The Evo Mini in action

 The Evo Mini is ideal for Blue Planet Ecosystems’ requirements.
-The sensor is fully enclosed in an ABS housing, which protects it from dust and water splashes.
+The water level sensor is fully enclosed in an ABS housing, which protects it from dust and water splashes.
 It offers versatile performance with a range from 3 cm to 3.3 m, and is one of the most accurate sensor modules in Terabee’s range.
 The sensor measures the prototype’s water levels to detect changes every minute.
 A shift in water levels of more than 2cm would be a cause for concern.

 “The Evo Mini gives precision readings for a 2 cm shift and has performed very well for us.
-We will certainly be using Terabee’s sensors in our future prototypes.
+We will certainly be using Terabee’s water level sensors in our future prototypes.
 We have also valued the support we have received from the Terabee team.
 Going forward we’d like to explore the use of Terabee’s Time-of-Flight sensors to help us monitor the growth of fish as we need sensors that measure distance with good resolution and accuracy.”
 Cecile Deterre, Data Scientist, Blue Planet Ecosystems.